How to Help Prepare for a Wildfire

 - Heed Evacuation Instructions: If advised to evacuate, do so immediately.
 Wear clothing that can help protect you from flying embers, such as a long-sleeved cotton or wool shirt and pants, and take a wet cotton towel or handkerchief to protect your face.

-- Follow Your Plan: Take your survival kit (link to Canada How to Build a Emergency Survival Kit) and choose a route away from fire and smoke.
+- Follow Your Plan: Take your survival kit and choose a route away from fire and smoke.
 Follow your evacuation plan and be sure everyone knows where to go and what to do.

 How to Respond After a Wildfire